Media addiction

 Self-test for media addiction

-The Federal Centre for Health Education (BZgA) offers a self-test for video game addiction and excessive internet use.
+The Federal Institute of Public Health (BIÖG) offers a self-test for video game addiction and excessive internet use.